osiam/osiam/docs/OSIAM-Overview.md

 Beside this overview and the README you can retrieve additional information from various places.

-### The Backlog

-If you want to know more about the next steps OSIAM is taking you can take a look into our product backlog at https://jira.osiam.org.

 ### Public CI

 We are using CircleCI for continuous integration: https://circleci.org/gh/osiam